 Here I am now 10 months out, and my journey is unfortunately not over.
 Despite having an excellent recovery and doing everything to the letter with therapy, my AS, residual joint damage and misalignment in other places has set me back.

 My left knee started hurting and within six weeks it went from hurting a little to I could barely walk.
 I again searched for orthopedic care in San Diego, and came up short.
 So here I am again…and I am not even in the slightest bit upset.
 Despite having to pack up again and head back to the frigid temps of NYC for the winter, I know I am making the right decision for myself.
-HSS, Dr. Cross, Wai and John (my Physical Therapists) are my only shot of getting #backinthegame.
+HSS, my surgeon, Wai and John (my Physical Therapists) are my only shot of getting #backinthegame.

 I’m going to be documenting my process when I come in November because I want to help other people in my situation, so stay tuned!